 Balancing finances while living with an invisible illness

-March is Endometriosis awareness month – to help shine a light on the issue we’re teaming up with Standard Life (who are partnered with Endometriosis UK) to discuss some of the financial side effects that can come from living with the condition.
+March is Endometriosis awareness month – to help shine a light on the issue we’re teaming up with Standard Life (who are partnered with Endometriosis UK) to discuss some of the financial side effects that can come from living with the disease.

 What is Endometriosis?

-While many people haven’t heard of it, Endometriosis is a chronic condition that attacks the reproductive system of 1 in 10 women in the UK*.
+While many people haven’t heard of it, Endometriosis is a disease that attacks the reproductive system of 1 in 10 women in the UK*.
 It causes a wide range of symptoms such as; severe pain, fatigue, sickness, migraines to name just a few.
 As a result of these varied symptoms, it can be very difficult to diagnose – in fact; the average time to secure a diagnosis currently sits at seven and a half years.